-Shoutlet is enterprise-level social marketing software that aims to help companies understand their market, grow their social database and drive their business by creating a seamless platform that guides targeted campaigns through analytics.
-In addition to publishing and scheduling content, the streamlined community management platform makes it easy to create custom workflows to make sure the needs of all customers and fans are being addressed.
+Shoutlet is enterprise-level social media marketing software that aims to help companies understand their market, grow their social database and drive their business by creating a seamless platform that guides targeted campaigns through analytics.
+In addition to publisher and scheduling tools, the streamlined community management platform makes it easy to create custom workflows to make sure the needs of all customers and fans are being addressed.
 The advance features in this social management tool are every marketer’s dream come true.

 Pricing: Request a demo

 Oktopost focuses on building your brand’s online presence by delivering your content to targeted audiences.
 It helps you establish and manage your most valuable content, making sure your efforts add value to your marketing strategy.
 Used by B2B businesses, Oktopost places emphasis on tracking conversions and identifying which channels and messaging drive results.
 With the recent shutdown of Argyle Social, many of its B2B clients have flocked to Oktopost.
 Underscoring their focus on B2B engagement, Oktopost integrates with Marketo, Salesforce, Act-On and others, directly linking social media actions to the impact on sales.
 One thing that places Oktopost above other tools is its ability to monitor LinkedIn Groups as well as company pages.
 As a whole package, Oktopost qualifies and quantifies better leads for you and your business.